-Marianne Monson has always been fascinated by the power of words (and even tried inventing her own language for a time.
-When that didn't pan out, she earned a bachelor’s degree in English Literature from BYU, she worked as an editor/art director of children’s books at a publishing house in Portland for several years.
+Marianne Monson has always been fascinated by the power of words, and even tried inventing her own language for a time.
+When that didn't pan out, she earned a bachelor’s degree in English Literature from BYU, and worked as a managing editor/art director of children’s books at a publishing house in Portland for several years.
 Eventually she continued her studies at Vermont College of Fine Arts with an M.F.A. in Creative Writing.

-She is the author of nine books and counting for children and adults, with an emphasis on historical fiction and creative non-fiction.
+Marianne is the author of eleven books and counting for children and adults, with an emphasis on historical fiction and creative non-fiction.
 She writes for a variety of audiences, including magazines, books, blogs, and other publications.
-Her most recent book, "Frontier Grit," was nominated for a number of awards, including the American Library Association's Amelia Bloomer award.
+Her 2016 book, "Frontier Grit," was nominated for a number of awards, including the American Library Association's Amelia Bloomer award.
 The companion volume, Women of the Blue and Gray: Civil War Mothers, Medics, Soldiers, and Spies, was just released in 2018.
 You can read reviews under the "press" tab of this site.

-She has taught Creative Writing and English at Portland Community College, BYU Hawaii, and Clatsop Community College in Astoria, Oregon.
+Monson has taught Creative Writing and English at Portland Community College, BYU Hawaii, and Clatsop Community College in Astoria, Oregon.
 She speaks regularly at writing conferences and leads annual writing retreats.
 Her two children are often featured in her work (and are self-confessed logophiles as well).

-To get in touch, please use my online form.
+To get in touch, please use this online form.